Sustainable Finance Disclosure Regulation SFDR

 When proving advice, Nelson Life considers the adverse impact of investment decisions on sustainability.

-As part of our research and assessment of products, Nelson Life will examine Product Providers literature to compare financial products and to make informed decisions about ESG products.
+As part of our research and assessment of products, Nelson Life will examine Product Providers literature to compare financial products and to make informed decisions about ESG products, based upon the information available.
 Nelson Life will at all times act in the clients best interests and keep clients informed accordingly.

 The consideration of sustainability risks can impact on the returns of financial products.